An implicit large-eddy simulation perspective on the flow over periodic hills: Conclusion

-In the case of higher-order elements, the experiments resulted in good accuracy with significantly coarser meshes.
-A $120$K mesh with high-order $Q_2Q_2$ elements could be beneficial for the periodic hills case as it increases the Reynolds stresses accuracy, however, it has a similar number of degrees of freedom in comparison to the $1$M mesh with $Q_1Q_1$ elements for both pressure and velocity.
-The method was also tested for $\mathrm{Re} = 10600$ and $\mathrm{Re} = 37000$.
-It was observed that as the Reynolds number is increased, the reattachment moves upstream and the recirculation zone flattens.
+The results for the reattachment points extracted from different simulations using different meshes approach the value given by the experimental benchmark as the mesh is refined.
+The values for a $1$M cells mesh and a $4$M mesh are very close, indicating that mesh-independent results were obtained.
+The method was also tested for $\mathrm{Re} = 10600$ and $\mathrm{Re} = 37000$ using very coarse meshes.
 While the ILES approach used in this study obtains accurate results for the velocity for $\mathrm{Re} = 10600$, the Reynolds stresses are highly affected near to the separation and post-reattachment zones.
 The results have higher discrepancies at $\mathrm{Re} = 37000$, where significant differences are observed not only at the wall but also in the bulk of the flow.
+These results could be further improved by further reducing the size of the cells.

-Therefore, a complete study of the influence of the time and mesh parameters on an ILES solver using a SUPG/PSPG stabilization was conducted.
-It is believed that these parameters will also apply for other ILES solver, and so should provide a good initial simulation setup.
-This study has not only provided a greater understanding of how the numerical parameters affect the simulation results, but also shows that ILES methods are able to provide very good solutions for these type of complex flows with coarser meshes than the ones used in literature.
-In fact, it shows that ILES methods are promising as they provide accuracy, do not require the calibration of a subgrid scale model and can reduce the computational effort, in terms of mesh size and degrees of freedom of the numerical system.
+To conclude, this study has not only provided a greater understanding of how the numerical parameters affect the simulation results for the periodic hills case, but also shows that ILES methods are able to provide very good solutions for these types of complex turbulent flows with coarse and fine meshes that are coarser than the ones used in literature.
+It also highlights the advantages of an implicit time-stepping scheme over an explicit one in the context of stabilised methods.
+The ILES methods are promising for practical simulations as they provide accuracy, do not require the calibration of a subgrid scale model and can reduce the computational effort, in terms of mesh size and degrees of freedom of the numerical system, in comparison to traditional LES approaches.